SchwarzIT/onyx/.changeset/cute-cats-jog.md

 "sit-onyx": minor
 ---

-feat(OnyxSlider): add OnyxSliderControl component and improve discrete mode
+feat(OnyxSlider): add `OnyxSliderControl` component and improve discrete mode

-- Now when passing discrete: true to OnyxSlider, marks will be generated automatically and there is no need to manually pass marks: true
+- Now when passing `discrete: true` to `OnyxSlider`, marks will be generated automatically and there is no need to manually pass `marks: true`
-- Add unstable OnyxSliderControl component for slider input controls
+- Add unstable `OnyxSliderControl` component for slider input controls